 As years pass by, more and more places become cities.
 One of the major attributes of a city is having big buildings.
 Even residences today are located in tall skyscrapers.
 Apartments and condos are built in those skyscrapers that are as high as 163 floors!
 While living in the city is fun because of the developments, it prevents us from enjoying the beautiful views of nature.
 Creative interior designers and architects have thought of a solution to this problem – rooftop urban gardening!
 Buildings and houses that are built these days are designed with rooftops that are ready for urban gardening.
 There are several famous rooftop gardens around the world like Kensington Roof Gardens in London and Acros Fukuoka Building in Japan.
 So, if your house was built with a roof deck for gardening or your apartment has it, it is high time to make your own rooftop garden!

 A roof of any size is a perfect space to accommodate a terrace and a garden.
 If you don’t have a roof deck built for this, you can bring up some pots in your balcony and plant some tomatoes, eggplants, celery, carrots, and some leafy vegetables and leafy ornamental plants for beautification.
 Plants offer many health benefits.
 They absorb toxins and purify the air.
 They also boost positive energy and promote your health and well-being.
 You can read this article or more information about the benefits of indoor plants.

-Roof top gardens can be a refuge to those seeking for a serene and peaceful place to detoxify and destress.
+Rooftop gardens can be a refuge for those seeking a serene and peaceful place to detoxify and destress.
 Gardening on a rooftop has a number of benefits—including privacy, no dangerous animals, and good sun—but there are several things to consider about urban gardening before you start planting.
 If you have decided to create your own rooftop garden, here’s how to get started.

 - They make use of unused or underused space